 For some, the passage to illicit use of prescription

-starts innocently.
+medications starts innocently.
 After a car mishap, back

 impairment, or, even, a mental/emotional collapse a doctor